 All of that is awesome, but you might eventually want to return to your house.
 If you need to head back to the Valley, you’ve got two choices:

-- Return Scepter: This magical wand does the trick just fine, bringing you right to your front door.
+- Return Scepter: This magical Warp Totem does the trick just fine, bringing you right to your front door.
 However, it is the second most expensive item in the game, selling at a massive price of 2,000,000g from Krobus’s shop in the Sewers.

 - Willy’s Ship: Located at the southern beach of the island, the ship will bring you back to Willy’s shop.

-The Scepter is the safer bet, bringing you to home much faster.
+The Scepter is the safer bet, bringing you home much faster.
 We highly recommend getting that item, especially if you like spending a lot of time in the Volcano dungeon and Beach Resort.
 Of course, this is quite an investment, one that might require several seasons to pass.